-Figure 2: The simulated climatological precipitation and temperature responses for the Pre-industrial (PI) and mid-Holocene (MH) reference experiments on the summer season (June-July-August-September, JJAS).
-For PI experiment: Subplot (a) is the precipitation with 600h Pa wind (arrow) geopotential high (counters).
-Subplot (b) is the evaporation with 200h Pa wind (arrow) and geopotential high (counters).
-Subplot (c) is the surface temperature with 850h Pa wind (arrow) and geopotential high (counters).
-Subplots (d), (e) and (f) are the same as (a), (b) and (c), respectively, but for MH experiment.
-For (a-f), lake fraction [%] contours of the respective lake sensitivity experiment are shown with the red dashed lines, and the respective reference scale for the arrow is shown at the right top of each panel.
+Figure 1: The simulated climatological precipitation and temperature responses for the Pre-industrial (PI) and mid-Holocene (MH) reference experiments on the summer season (June-July-August-September, JJAS).
+Subplot (a) is the precipitation with 600h Pa wind (arrow) geopotential high (counters).
+Subplot (b) is the surface temperature with 850h Pa wind (arrow) and geopotential high (counters).
+Subplots (c) and (d) are the same as (a) and (b), respectively, but for PI experiment.
+For (a-c), lake fraction [%] contours of the respective lake sensitivity experiment are shown with the red dashed lines, and the respective reference scale for the arrow is shown at the right top of each panel.
 The corresponding high pressure system, low pressure system, Africa Easterly Jet and Tropical Easterly Jet have been marked with 'H', 'L', 'AEJ' and 'TEJ'.